fasiha/pollen-guide/README.md

-***Caveat*** Please note that this tutorial will no longer work with modern Pollen 😭.
-I would love to update it but I don't have the time right now.
-If you have any tips on how to make this work with Pollen today, I would love to hear from you: please [open an issue](https://github.com/fasiha/pollen-guide/issues)! ***End caveat***
+***Caveat*** Please note that the bulk of this tutorial was written in [September 2015](https://groups.google.com/forum/#!topic/pollenpub/H-vl05Tjixs), before Pollen reached version 1.0.
+Now, as of December 2019, Pollen has reached version 2.1, and Andres Moreno was kind enough to update everything to work with Pollen 2! ***End caveat***

 # A poor guide to Pollen
 The [official Pollen documentation](pkg-build.racket-lang.org/doc/pollen/) is a rich and hearty repast.
 That may be why it took me longer than expected to get where I wanted to go.